PhilippeBekaert/hdspeconf/doc/AIO.md

 Activates the transmission of Channel Status data and Track Marker information from the S/PDIF and AES input, in the least significant bits of audio samples.
 On other platforms, such data and information is analyzed by RME's DIGICheck application.

+**Expansion boards**

+This section reports detection of an AI4S, AO4S or TCO expansion board.
+These boards are detected by the hardware and there is no software control over that.

+Select AEB/TEB if you have a AEB or TEB expansion board connected to the sound card, via the internal ADAT connector.
+Selecting this button sources
+ADAT from the internal connector instead of the optical connector.

 **More information**

 See [RME's HDSPe AIO user guide](https://www.rme-audio.de/downloads/hdspeaio_e.pdf) for more information.